 In most truck accidents, the at-fault truck driver and his/her trucking company are held liable, though it may not always be possible to file a lawsuit against the trucking company if it shields itself from liability by using third party logistics companies.

 This is a common practice in Los Angeles and all across California that prevents victims of truck accidents from recovering damages, as independent contractors are given protections against liability in trucking accidents in California.
-Time and time again, our skilled lawyers at the Compass Law Group, PC, have succeeded at holding trucking companies accountable for their negligence, recklessness, and violations of laws and trucking regulations.
+Time and time again, our skilled lawyers at the Compass Law Group, LLP, have succeeded at holding trucking companies accountable for their negligence, recklessness, and violations of laws and trucking regulations.